Centum and satem languages: Different realizations

 On the above interpretation, the split between the centum and satem groups would not have been a straightforward loss of an articulatory feature (palatalization or labialization).
 Instead, the uvulars *q, *ɢ, *ɢʰ (the "plain velars" of the traditional reconstruction) would have been fronted to velars across all branches.
 In the satem languages, it caused a chain shift, and the existing velars (traditionally "palatovelars") were shifted further forward to avoid a merger, becoming palatal: /k/ > /c/; /q/ > /k/.
 In the centum languages, no chain shift occurred, and the uvulars merged into the velars.
-The delabialisation in the satem languages would have occurred later, in a separate stage.
+The delabialisation in the satem languages would have occurred later, in a separate stage (or not at all in the case of Albanian).

 Related to the uvular theory is the glottalic theory.
-Both these theories have some support if Proto-Indo-European was spoken near the Caucasus, where both uvular and glottal consonants are common and many languages have a paucity of distinctive vowels.
+Both these theories have some support if PIE was spoken near the Caucasus, where both uvular and glottal consonants are common and many languages have a paucity of distinctive vowels.

 Only two velar series

 The presence of three dorsal rows in the proto-language has been the mainstream hypothesis since at least the mid-20th century.
 There remain, however, several alternative proposals with just two rows in the parent language, which describe either "satemisation" or "centumisation", as the emergence of a new phonematic category rather than the disappearance of an inherited one.

 Antoine Meillet (1937) proposed that the original rows were the labiovelars and palatovelars, with the plain velars being allophones of the palatovelars in some cases, such as depalatalisation before a resonant.

 The etymologies establishing the presence of velars in the parent language are explained as artefacts of either borrowing between daughter languages or of false etymologies.
 Having only labiovelars and palatovelars would also parallel languages such as Russian or Irish, where consonants can be either broad and unpalatalized, or slender and palatalized, and is also seen in some Northwest Caucasian languages.

-Other scholars who assume two dorsal rows in Proto-Indo-European include Kuryłowicz (1935) and Lehmann (1952), as well as Frederik Kortlandt and others.
+Other scholars who assume two dorsal rows in PIE include Kuryłowicz (1935) and Lehmann (1952), as well as Frederik Kortlandt and others.
 The argument is that PIE had only two series, a simple velar and a labiovelar.
 The satem languages palatalized the plain velar series in most positions, but the plain velars remained in some environments: typically reconstructed as before or after /u/, after /s/, and before /r/ or /a/ and also before /m/ and /n/ in some Baltic dialects.
 The original allophonic distinction was disturbed when the labiovelars were merged with the plain velars.
 That produced a new phonemic distinction between palatal and plain velars, with an unpredictable alternation between palatal and plain in related forms of some roots (those from original plain velars) but not others (those from original labiovelars).
 Subsequent analogical processes generalised either the plain or palatal consonant in all forms of a particular root.
 The roots in which the plain consonant was generalized are those traditionally reconstructed as having "plain velars" in the parent language in contrast to "palatovelars".